Antelope Island State Park

 Antelope Island Mining

-In the past Antelope Island was thought by many to be an offshoot of the Oquirrh Mountains.
-In the 1870s several small mines dotted the Oquirrh Mountains.
+In the past, Antelope Island was thought by many to be an offshoot of the Oquirrh Mountains.
+In the 1870s, several small mines dotted the Oquirrh Mountains.
 With the success of these mines, many felt that it would be lucrative to stake their claims on the virgin ground on Antelope Island.
 Exploration was soon started on Antelope Island and with promising ore found several mining companies were soon formed and prospecting began.
 Here is an outline of some of these mining activities.

 1874: Deseret News August 12, 1874.
 An inexhaustible body of slate, unsurpassed in fineness of texture and richness of color, has been recently examined and thoroughly tested by Mr. Dunn, of Salt Lake City, and Gen. W.W.
 Lowe and Mr. H.H.
-Vischer of this city, assisted by experts and experienced slate workers from the old country and is pronounced equal if not superior, in purity, strength, and colors to any in the world.
+Vischer of this city, assisted by experts and experienced slate workers from the old country and are pronounced equal if not superior, in purity, strength, and colors to any in the world.

 1891: In the December 9, 1891 edition of the Ogden Standard Examiner it states; A late report according to the Salt Lake Stock Exchange Journal, that gold, silver and copper ores, in large quantities, and assaying 23 percent 15 ounces in silver and $23 in gold, have been discovered on Antelope Island, in Great Salt Lake.
 As soon as the season opens these discoveries will be developed, and if these statements are correct, a big mine will be opened out there.